M2-brane partition functions and HD supergravity from equivariant volumes: Discussion and outlook

 \subsection{Acknowledgements}

 We would like to thank Fridrik Freyr Gautason, Seyed Morteza Hosseini, Naotaka Kubo, Yi Pang, Jesse van Muiden, and Alberto Zaffaroni for useful discussions.
 We gratefully acknowledge support during the MATRIX Program “New Deformations of Quantum Field and Gravity Theories,” (Creswick, 22 Jan – 2 Feb 2024), where this project was initiated.
-The study of KH is financed by the European Union- NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008-C01.
+The work of L.C.\ was supported by the ARC Discovery Grant DP210103081.
+The study of K.H.\ is financed by the European Union- NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008-C01.